QwenLM/Qwen2.5/README.md

 </p> -->

 <p align="center">
-        🤗 <a href="https://huggingface.co/Qwen">Hugging Face</a>&nbsp&nbsp | &nbsp&nbsp🤖 <a href="https://modelscope.cn/organization/qwen">ModelScope</a>&nbsp&nbsp | &nbsp&nbsp 📑 <a href="https://qwenlm.github.io">Blog</a> &nbsp&nbsp ｜ &nbsp&nbsp🖥️ <a href="https://modelscope.cn/studios/qwen/Qwen-72B-Chat-Demo/summary">Demo</a>
+        🤗 <a href="https://huggingface.co/Qwen">Hugging Face</a>&nbsp&nbsp | &nbsp&nbsp🤖 <a href="https://modelscope.cn/organization/qwen">ModelScope</a>&nbsp&nbsp | &nbsp&nbsp 📑 <a href="https://qwenlm.github.io">Blog</a> &nbsp&nbsp ｜ &nbsp&nbsp🖥️ <a href="https://huggingface.co/spaces/Qwen/Qwen1.5-72B-Chat">Demo</a>
 <br>
-<a href="assets/wechat.png">WeChat (微信)</a>&nbsp&nbsp | &nbsp&nbsp<a href="https://discord.gg/z3GAxXZ9Ce">Discord</a>&nbsp&nbsp ｜  &nbsp&nbsp<a href="https://dashscope.aliyun.com">API</a>
+<a href="https://github.com/QwenLM/Qwen/blob/main/assets/wechat.png">WeChat (微信)</a>&nbsp&nbsp | &nbsp&nbsp<a href="https://discord.gg/z3GAxXZ9Ce">Discord</a>&nbsp&nbsp ｜  &nbsp&nbsp<a href="https://dashscope.aliyun.com">API</a>
 </p>

-Visit our Hugging Face or ModelScope organization (click links above), search checkpoints with names starting with `Qwen2-beta-`, and you will find all you need!
+Visit our Hugging Face or ModelScope organization (click links above), search checkpoints with names starting with `Qwen1.5-`, and you will find all you need!
 Enjoy!

 ## Introduction
-This time, we upgrade Qwen to Qwen2-beta, the beta version of Qwen2.
+This time, we upgrade Qwen to Qwen1.5.
 Similar to Qwen, it is still a decoder-only transformer model with SwiGLU activation, RoPE, multi-head attention.
 At this moment, we have achieved:
 * 6 model sizes: 0.5B, 1.8B, 4B, 7B, 14B, and 72B;
 * Significant model quality improvements in chat models;
 * Strengthened multilingual capabilities in both base and chat models;